Login Accounts & IT Help

 What is ID.me?

-This is my preferred logon account method.
+This is the preferred logon account method for many websites to include SSA and VA.
 ID.me is a commercial, government contracted company providing the next-generation digital identity wallet that simplifies how you securely prove their identity online.
 It is an online verification tool for individuals to prove their identity.

 Creating an ID.me Account

-You need an email address.
-If creating an account for your spouse, or rather helping your spouse in creating an account, they need their own email address.
-Can't use yours.
-Initially it is easy to create the account.
-The first time you log in with this new account however (i.e. logging into SSA or VA), ID.me requires you to perform a one-time verification of yourself, which is where the below options come into play.
+The first time you log in with this new account i.e. logging into SSA or VA, ID.me requires you to perform a one-time verification of yourself, which is where the below options come into play.

 • Using a U.S. phone: They will have you take a picture of your documents with that phone, which is sent to them.

-• Video Verification Call: If you don't have a U.S. Phone, then select this method of a Video Call, which will include uploading photos of documents online, and then a video call with a trusted agent to verify what you just submitted.
-Only takes a couple minutes, and it is an internet video call - no need for Zoom or Skype or anything.
+• Video Verification Call: If you don't have a U.S. Phone, then select this method, which will include uploading photos of documents online, and then a video call with a trusted agent to verify what you just submitted.
+It is an internet video call - no need for Zoom or Skype or anything.
 It's done online.

 Help With ID.me